motns/configstore/README.md

 the [Glide](https://glide.sh/) dependency manager to work (as of version `0.12.3` - should be fixed in a future release).
 By default this is `~/go`.

-Next, you'll need to check this Git repo out in your Go workspace, under `$GOPATH/src/`.
+Next, you'll need to check this Git repo out in your Go workspace, under `$GOPATH/src/github.com/CultBeauty/configstore`.

-> NOTE: Because of the way Go handles dependencies under `/vendor`, this project will only work inside `$GOPATH/src/`.
-Try to build it outside of that path, and you'll see a number of errors relating to missing dependencies.
+> NOTE: The `github.com/CultBeauty/configstore` bit is important, otherwise Go will not be able to resolve the internal dependency between packages of the application

 Finally, you need to install [Glide](https://glide.sh/), a dependency manager for Go packages.
 On Mac OS, you can do this via Homebrew:
 ```